-The persons participating in the project team should be identified, their roles and responsibilities identified, and their qualifications based on education, training, or experience.
-The specific roles will depend upon the sponsor's organization, the medical device, type of clinical investigation, and whether any roles are outsourced.
-Typical roles, however, include: the project manager, medical affairs function, product specialist, regulatory affairs function, biostatistician, data manager, and study monitor.
-Depending on the risks associated with the device, a Data Safety Monitoring Board or a Clinical Events Committee may be appointed.
+The persons participating in the project team should be identified, their roles and responsibilities defined and their competence established based on qualifications, education, training or experience.
+The specific roles will depend upon the sponsor's organization, the medical device, type of clinical investigation and whether any roles are outsourced.
+Typical roles, however, include: the project manager, medical affairs function, product specialist, regulatory affairs function, biostatistician, data manager and study monitor.
+Depending on the risks associated with the device, a data safety monitoring board or a clinical events committee can be appointed.
 Other entities, such as centralized laboratories or an independent review committee to ensure homogeneous patient selection, may also be involved.

-Development of CIP
+9.3.4 Development of the CIP

 The importance of CIP document in the conduct of a medical device clinical investigation cannot be overstated.
-MDR Annex XV, Section 3 and Annex A of BS EN ISO 14155:2011 and Annex A of revised ISO 14155, specify the information that must be included in the CIP.
-If the clinical investigation is being conducted under the MDR, it is advisable to structure the CIP in accordance with the elements as listed in the MDR - however, the standard should be consulted when it provides additional detail for a CIP element.
+MDR Annex XV, Section 3 and Annex A (normative) of BS EN ISO 14155:2020, specify the information that should be included in the CIP.
+If the clinical investigation is being conducted under the MDR, it is advisable to structure the CIP in accordance with the elements as listed in the MDR; however, the standard should be consulted when it provides additional detail for a required CIP element.

-The CIP should include clearly defined objectives and endpoints, intended purpose, patient population, and suitable inclusion and exclusion criteria, and any necessary medical, regulatory, and statistical input.
-The CIP should be a controlled document, ideally managed within an organization's QMS, where one has been established.
+The CIP should include clearly defined objectives and endpoints, intended purpose, patient population, suitable inclusion and exclusion criteria and any necessary medical, regulatory and statistical input.
+The CIP should be a controlled document, managed within an organization's QMS, where one has been established or in compliance with QMS principles and document controls.
 At a minimum, both paper and electronic copies of revisions should be carefully checked to avoid mix-up.
-Regardless of the language in which the CIP is written - which is frequently English - it should be written to facilitate understanding with correct grammar and spelling.
+Regardless of the language in which the CIP is written, frequently in English, it should be written to facilitate understanding with correct grammar and spelling.
 While this may seem obvious, these practices are not always followed, which can lead to unnecessary misunderstandings and delays in the project.

-Other study related documents
+9.3.5 Other study-related documents

-The planning phase needs to ensure the availability of other important study related documents, such as: the informed consent form used to record consent from study subjects to participate in the study; case report form (CRF) designed to record all information to be reported to the sponsor on each subject; IFU, which includes the intended purpose and any indications, contraindications, warnings and instructions for using the device; investigator's brochure (IB); and other documents, such as the statistical analysis plan, risk management documentation, insurance documentation and agreement between the sponsor and investigational site.
+The planning phase needs to ensure the availability of other important study-related documents, such as: the informed consent form used to record consent from study subjects to participate in the study; case report form (CRF) designed to record all information to be reported to the sponsor on each subject; IFU, which includes the intended purpose and any indications, contraindications, warnings and instructions for using the device; investigator's brochure (IB) and, other documents, such as, the statistical analysis plan, risk management documentation, insurance documentation and agreement between the sponsor and investigational site.

-A strong correlation exists among many of these documents and the CIP, which means that inconsistencies among the documents should be avoided, such as variations in intended use statements in the CIP and other documents, inconsistent descriptions of contraindications or warnings and revisions of documents referenced in the CIP that differ from the revision level of the official documents.
+A strong correlation exists among many of these documents and the CIP, which means that inconsistencies among the documents should be avoided, such as, variations in intended use statements in the CIP and other documents, inconsistent descriptions of contraindications or warnings and revisions of documents referenced in the CIP that differ from the revision level of the official documents.